-One of the few experiences I've had with London Transit was when my car died downtown and I began walking home.
+One of the few experiences I've had with London Transit was when my car died while downtown and I tried walking home.
 Not quite halfway home a bus pulled up and stopped.
 I was taking a breather and just happened to be at a bus stop.
 I explained I didn't have any change and was just taking a break from a long hike home.
 The driver looked at the sweating, panting, old geezer standing at the open door to his bus.
 He ordered me to climb aboard.

 Now, the London Transit Commission (LTC) is going to try and win not just my respect but my business.
 The LTC is unveiling the new Transportation Master Plan (TMP) May 16 in the Carousel Room at Western Fair.
 The promise is to put BRT at the core of the latest proposal for curing London's mass transit ills.

 What is BRT?BRT stands for Bus Rapid Transit: a bus service providing a level of service comparable to rail when it comes to frequency of service, capacity, quality and reliability.
 Ideally, BRT accomplishes all this with greater flexibility and lower capital investment costs.

 Knowing very little about BRT, I googled the topic and discovered the Valley Transit Authority (VTA) of Santa Clara, California has posted an excellent primer on BRT design, complete with guidelines.
 If your are going to the May meeting at Western Fair, take a look at the VTA posted report detailing their take on BRT.

 |An articulated bus used by the VTA, Santa Clara, CA on their valley rapid BRT system.|

 The BRT idea sounds good but note that valley rapid is still in its infancy.
 It is still being evaluated.
 This is an ongoing story as far as Santa Clara, CA. is concerned.
 We will just have to "stay tuned" to learn the outcome.